 Winter OR Summer?

 Iceland in summer and winter are two different experinces altogether.
 While summers have ‘longggg’ days, winters have longer nights and hardly any daytime.
 While summers are comfortable and drive friendly, winters can be gloomy, wet, and cold with icy roads.
-But then winters in Iceland have their own charm and once in a lifetime moments of witnessing the Northern lights.
+But then winters in Iceland have their own charm and once-in-a-lifetime moments of witnessing the Northern lights.

 This year we visited Iceland in January – yes, extremely cold and dark (approx. 2 hours of sunlight).
-But we loved it and honestly it wasn’t bad at all.
+But we loved it and honestly, it wasn’t bad at all.
 If you live in a cold city like us (Boston), you would probably not even feel the difference.
-To give you a bit more assurance, let me tell you I did hours of research reading if Iceland is a wise decision in the winters – and the conclusion was YES.
+To give you a bit more assurance, let me tell you I did hours of research reading if Iceland is a wise decision in the winter – and the conclusion was YES.
 The lagoons feel a lot more romantic, the trails are a lot more adventurous and the Northern lights of course!
-But in the end – the decision is totally yours.
+But in the end – the decision is yours.

 Drive yourself OR take up tours that include pickups and drop-offs?

 So let me tell you, Mr. StreetTrotter hates driving on vacations.
-We prefer staying in the heart of the city and exploring the downtown and nightlife by foot in the evenings, and taking the public transport in the day for all our sightseeing.
+We prefer staying in the heart of the city and exploring the downtown and nightlife by foot in the evenings, and taking public transport in the day for all our sightseeing.
 But Iceland has NO Uber.
 And taking cabs is impractical and expensive.
 So yes we needed a plan.

 Most visitors drive in Iceland.
-So if you are the driving types – go ahead and book a car.
-If its summer – you are good to go!
-BUT if you are visiting in winters – the roads are icy and dark, and the drive is slippery with heavy winds.
+So if you are the driving type – go ahead and book a car.
+If it’s summer – you are good to go!
+BUT if you are visiting in winter – the roads are icy and dark, and the drive is slippery with heavy winds.
 You will need a heavy vehicle with special tires that are meant for icy roads.
 The one thing we observed this January in Iceland was that as you start going farther from the city – which you obviously will – there are no street lights and long stretches on the road when you will be the only car driving down.

 Our advice: Take a car for backup.
 Park it in the city for shorter distances and getting around in the evenings.
 But for the sightseeing far into the island – take up tours and enjoy the view.
 There are a plethora of tour companies in Iceland for every possible location and all kinds of budgets.

-What did we do? – We used the busses, airport shuttles, and un-guided tours with pickups and drop-offs.
+What did we do? – We used the busses, airport shuttles, and unguided tours with pickups and drop-offs.
 Mr. StreetTrotter is not much of a driver in a cold dark winter.

 Hostel?
 Hotel?
 OR Airbnb?